 The RMSC functions on the Terms of Reference approved by the Board.
-The principal duties and responsibilities of RMSC Committee are as follows:
+The principal duties and responsibilities of RMSC are as follows:

-- To review and recommend risk management strategies, policies and risk tolerance to the Board for approval; - (ii) To review and assess the adequacy of risk management policies and framework for identifying, measuring, monitoring and controlling risks; - (iii) To ensure that there are adequate infrastructure, resources and systems in place for an effective risk management; and - (iv) To review the management's periodic reports on risk exposure, risk portfolio composition and risk management activities. - (v) To provide oversight over technology-related matters which include review of technogy frameworks, review and recommendation of technology risk appetite, risk tolerance for technology related events, ensure key performance indicators and forward looking risk indicatiors are in place, adequacy of IT and cybersecurity strategic plans and effective implementation of sound and robust technology risk management framework ("TRMF") and cyber resilience framework ("CRF"). - (vi) To provide oversight over sustainability-related matters which include review of Zurich's sustainability strategy and objectives, review of Zurich's approach and conduct concerning sustainability, assessing progress against agreed actions at least annually, review of legislative and regulatory developments and reporting requirements relating to sustainability, review of the proposal to the Board for approval targets on ESG matters which have a material impact on business strategy, underwriting or business performance.
+- To review and recommend risk management strategies, policies and risk tolerance to the Board for approval; - (ii) To review and assess the adequacy of risk management policies and framework for identifying, measuring, monitoring and controlling risks; - (iii) To ensure that there are adequate infrastructure, resources and systems in place for an effective risk management; - (iv) To review the management's periodic reports on risk exposure, risk portfolio composition and risk management activities; - (v) To provide oversight over technology-related matters which include review of technology frameworks, review and recommendation of technology risk appetite, risk tolerance for technology related events, ensure key performance indicators and forward-looking risk indicators are in place, ensure adequacy of IT and cybersecurity strategic plans and effective implementation of sound and robust technology risk management framework ("TRMF") and cyber resilience framework ("CRF") and ensure that risk assessments undertaken in relation to material technology applications submitted to BNM are robust and comprehensive; and - (vi) To provide oversight over sustainability-related matters which include review of Zurich's sustainability strategy and objectives, review of Zurich's approach and conduct concerning sustainability, assessing progress against agreed actions at least annually, review of legislative and regulatory developments and reporting requirements relating to sustainability, review of the proposal to the Board for approval targets on environmental, social and corporate governance ("ESG") matters which have a material impact on business strategy, underwriting or business performance.